OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 ### GiveDefaultItems

 By default NPCs will be given a random default item set similar to their vanilla counterpart.
 If you would like the NPC to have no items, armor, or attacks set ``giveDefaultItems`` to false.
+(Khordus - This is how you make Candy)

 ### TrueDeath